openedx/edx-documentation/en_us/shared/course_components/create_html_component.rst

 Text Component Templates
 =========================

-When you create a Text component, you select one of the following templates.
+When you create a Text component, you select from a list of templates, inlcuding the following:

 * Text
 * Announcement
 * IFrame Tool
 * Raw HTML

-The raw HTML template uses the raw HTML editor by default.
+The Raw HTML template uses the raw HTML editor by default.
 All of the other templates use the visual editor by default.
-You can switch between the editors in any Text component.
-For more information, see :ref:`Set the Editor for a Text Component`.
+There is no way to switch between Visual and Raw editor types once selected.

 .. _Add a Link in a Text Component: